 Changes in Latitudes, Changes in Multiple-Jobholding Rates

 Northern states generally have higher multiple jobholding rates than southern states, as shown in the map.
 Montana had the highest multiple jobholding rate at 8.7 percent in 2019, followed by South Dakota at 8.2 percent.
 Nevada had the lowest multiple jobholding rate at 3.3 percent.

 Multiple jobholding among Oregon’s neighboring states ranged from a high of 6.3 percent in Idaho, to 5.7 percent in Washington, to just 3.3 percent in Nevada, and 4.0 percent in California.

 Who Are the Multiple Jobholders?

 Demographic information about multiple jobholders isn’t available at the state level, but there is more detailed information about people who hold more than one job at the national level.

-When looking at multiple jobholders by age groups, those ages 20 to 24 have the highest multiple jobholding rate, at 5.6 percent in 2018.
-The youngest members of the labor force, people ages 16 to 19, and those 65 years and older have the lowest rates of multiple job holders at 3.6 percent and 4.0 percent, respectively.
-Those in the “prime working age” group (25 to 54 years old) have a multiple jobholding rate of 5.2 percent.
-Those 55 to 64 years old have a multiple jobholding rate of 4.6 percent.
+When looking at multiple jobholders by age groups, those ages 20 to 24 had the highest multiple jobholding rate, at 5.4 percent in 2019.
+The youngest members of the labor force, people ages 16 to 19, and those 65 years and older had the lowest rates of multiple job holders at 3.9 percent and 4.2 percent, respectively.
+Those in the “prime working age” group (25 to 54 years old) have a multiple jobholding rate of 5.3 percent.
+Those 55 to 64 years old have a multiple jobholding rate of 4.7 percent.

 When this series of data began in 1994, the multiple jobholding rate for men and women was essentially equal, hovering around 6.0 percent.
 However, as multiple jobholders decreased for men and women in the late 1990s, women began consistently having a higher multiple jobholding rate than men.